rand0m-cloud/bevy_jam/README.md

 - Water
 - Food
 - Explosive

-- Wood (always, crate is made of wood)
+Crate itself can be disassembled for wood.

 Player can carry items to the shelter, where they have a workshop.
-Combining items produces new items:
+Combining items produces new items.

 ### Flying drone